 Managing someone's affairs

-If you are thinking about managing someone else’s affairs, you should be authorised to do so.
-This may include:
+If you are thinking about managing someone else's affairs, you must have authority to do so.

 For more information, read our factsheet: